CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab4_Create_a_purchase_order.md

     - **Net amount**: Calculated from other fields on the line, including quantity, unit price, discount, and discount percent.
 It is possible to change the Net amount, but then the Unit Price, Discount, and Discount percent fields will be blank, and when you post toward the line, the amount posted will be proportional to the net amount.
 Generally, the Net Amount field is only used for displaying the net amount of the line.

-1. Under the purchase order lines, at the bottom of the page, select **Line details**.
+1. Under the purchase order lines, at the bottom of the page, select **Header**.

 1. Select the **Delivery** tab.